Initial Data Analysis

 Heed these words

-IDA prepares an analyst for CDA.
+IDA prepares the data for CDA.
 One needs to be careful about NOT compromising the inference.

 How do you compromise inference?